Eduard C. Lindeman

-Eduard C. Lindeman (May 9, 1885 – April 13, 1953) was an American educator, notable for his pioneering contributions in adult education.
+Eduard Christian Lindeman (May 9, 1885 – April 13, 1953) was an American educator, notable for his pioneering contributions in adult education.
 He introduced many concepts of modern adult education in his book, The Meaning of Adult Education.

 Background

 Eduard Christian Lindeman was born in St. Clair, Michigan, one of ten children of German immigrant parents, Frederick and Frederika (von Piper) Lindemann.
 Orphaned at an early age, Lindeman gained work experience through jobs as stable cleaner, nurseryman, gravedigger, brickyard worker, and deliverer of groceries while attending formal schooling only intermittently.
 At age 22, he gained admittance to Michigan State College with academic skills well below average in the areas of reading and writing abilities.
 Despite this, as an undergraduate he authored essays, poetry, editorials, and a four-act play.
 Lindeman also wrote one of the first books on community development, was an early explorer of group work, and worked to extend popular education.
 He was a pioneer on many interlocking fronts- a pioneer social scientist with an allegiance to both science and to society and its processes and also a pioneer in adult education and social philosophy.